Required

 And of course, with social anxiety, it isn’t just the build up to being around others and it isn’t just the finding a way to get through it (although I often had a moment of huge relief when I got home after a day at school or work).
 It’s the endless replaying of what I said and did that used to really crush me.
 I would replay even the smallest moment in vivid detail over and over and I couldn’t stop myself making it worse and worse each time.
 Even if the situation itself had gone ok at the time, afterwards I was beating myself up for what I had or hadn’t said or done and I would convince myself that I’d made an idiot of myself and that thought would make me even more anxious about the prospect of seeing those people again.
 It was exhausting.

-Looking back the funny thing was I would often create those social situations as if I thought that if I forced myself through them enough times I would come out ok.
 For someone who was totally anxious about meetings and public speaking I went and got myself elected for my local parish council and district council.
 It wasn’t the answer (interestingly enough, after my hypnotherapy sorted my social anxiety I mentioned my previous experiences to a fellow councillor who had, over several years and dozens of meetings, never actually noticed I had been filled with anxiety…which probably says a lot about how much thoughts and perceptions can distort things when you have anxiety and about how much people actually are watching and judging others).

-As I said above, I welcome any steps that make taking about, and creating awareness of, mental issues a more natural thing for us all.
+As I said above, I welcome any steps that make talking about, and creating awareness of, mental issues a more natural thing for us all.
 If someone wants to talk about it they should be able to get help and support without stigma.

-We also need to start offering solutions to people to help them, not just talk about their ongoing anxiety problems, but actually to reduce and mange that anxiety so it is no longer a problem.
+We also need to start offering solutions to people to help them, not just talk about their ongoing anxiety problems, but actually to reduce and manage that anxiety so it is no longer a problem.
 I’ve written many articles about overcoming anxiety, including this one with 5 tips to overcome anxiety.
-I know from personal experience myself and from helping hundreds of others that it is perfectly possible to overcome that social anxiety.
-It doesn’t mean having to change your entire personality or becoming a completely different person, it just means that you can feel more comfortable and at ease around others in a way that is right for you.
-Let’s move the conversation on and start talking about helping people to improve their mental health and overcome social anxiety.

 To your success,